johnny353535/yoi/docs/_pages/elements/checkList.md

 ---

 ## CheckList
-Use `.checkList` to render an unordered list into a styled list with checkmarks.
+Use this element to render an unordered list into a styled list with checkmarks.

 | Styles         | [checkList.less]({{ pathToSourceFile }}assets/less/elements/checkList.less) |
 | Base CSS-Class | `.checkList`                                                                |